-Case study report - KU Leuven: Feedback after mid-term test Applied Mechanics Part 1, 2021-2022
+Case study report - KU Leuven: Preparation for and feedback after mid-term test Applied Mechanics Part 1, 2022-2023

 Tinne De Laet | KU Leuven December 2022

 This communication has been produced with the support of the Erasmus+ Programme of the European Union.
 The contents of this communication are the sole responsibility of the University of Wolverhampton and can in no way be taken to reflect the views of the NA and the Commission.